ewirch/ewirch.github.io/_posts/2014-03-06-diagnose-frame-skips-and-stutter-in-directx.md

 Not so common, but possible.
 If the graphics card queue is full but not with packets of your process, check which process issued them.

 ### Failing to process CPU and GPU work concurrently
 If your application has a lot of CPU work to do, you'd better use every bit of CPU time available.
-If you rely on the 'present' command to block and to wake up your process once the vsync occured, you're not using important milliseconds of CPU.
+If you rely on the 'present' command to block and to wake up your process once the vsync occurred, you're not using important milliseconds of CPU.
 I'll cover the topic on how to synchronize to vsync without relying on blocking 'present' command in a later article.

 ### Bad vsync synchronization
 If you try to not rely on blocking 'present' command and do it wrong, it won't be any better than relying on 'present'.
 I'll cover this in the same future article as the previous topic.

 ### Locks
 It's possible you're your own enemy, if you try to do network or file system operations in the same thread you do the graphics stuff.
 But it's also possible that you avoided those obviously blocking APIs but your application still was blocked by the system.
-If you see that your graphics thread wakes up too late after vsync to do its job, you need to analyse what it was waiting on.
+If you see that your graphics thread wakes up too late after vsync to do its job, you need to analyze what it was waiting on.
 The second part of this article will explain such a situation in detail.

 ## Blocked by the System